bogdanrbucur/task-tracker/README.md

 0 3 * * * cd /path/to/app/task-tracker/ && ./backup.sh
 ```

+For network backups after the local backups, follow the instructions in `copy_backups.sh` and mount a network drive.
+You can then schedule the script to run after the local backups using a cron job.

 ### Restoring backups

 Set the application user in `restore_backup.sh` to the Linux environment user.
 Similar to the setup script.